 Incoming Master of Public Administration (MPA) degree candidate Susan K. Stewart embodies what it means to be a Presidian.
 Stewart is a remarkable leader and an accomplished Deputy Attorney General with more than fifteen years of experience contributing pragmatic and progressive legal acumen to public and private practice roles.
-She is the kind of forward-thinking, world-shaker that PGS is proud to have the opportunity to cultivate over the next few years.
+She is the kind of forward-thinking, world-shaker that we’re so proud to have the opportunity to cultivate over the next few years.
 In fact, we would not be surprised if Susan plays as much of a formative role in the development of the MPA program as we do in the shaping of her future career.
 We are incredibly grateful to Susan for taking the time to share her professional journey and her decision to ultimately pursue her MPA here.

 MR: Thanks so much for taking some time to talk with us, Susan.
 What inspired you to pursue a career in jurisprudence?